francescomucio/tee-as-transformation/docs/getting-started/quick-start.md

 # Quick Start

-Get up and running with Tee in minutes.
+Get up and running with t4t in minutes.
 This guide will walk you through creating your first SQL model and executing it.

 ## 1. Create a Project